hickst/qmtools-support/README.md

 **Please see the individual tools documentation for instructions on running each tool.**

-The examples for the individual tools are all for Docker.
-If you are using Apptainer instead, then the scripts have `*_hpc` appended (e.g. use `qmfetcher` to call the Docker container, or, if you are working with apptainer, use `qmfetcher_hpc`).
-If you are using Apptainer, define a `$SIF` environment variable indicating the directory where the apptainer container resides, or modify the script to indicate the directory containing `qmtools_latest.sif`.
-This is already done for the U of A HPC.)
+The examples in the individual tools documenation are all for Docker.
+If you are using Apptainer instead, then the corresponding support scripts have `*_hpc` appended (e.g. use `qmfetcher` to run the Docker container and use `qmfetcher_hpc` to run the Apptainer container).
+If you are using Apptainer you should define a `SIF` environment variable indicating the directory where the Apptainer image `qmtools_latest.sif` resides.
+(The `SIF` environment variable in the script is set, by default, to the correct location for the U of Arizona HPC center).

 ## Related Links